 To make sure the salt level isn’t too high, avoid adding extra salt to your pool for about two weeks before you plan to shut it down.

-Test and Balance Water pH
+Test & Balance Water pH

 Make sure you properly balance the water chemistry before adding winter chemicals to the water.
 If your pool’s pH, calcium levels, and total alkalinity aren’t within the proper ranges when you shut it down, you may find salt-related mineral scales on the surfaces of your pool come spring.